Request For Proposals (RFPs):

 Texas HIE Privacy & Security Guidance

 State law and the Texas HIE Strategic and Operational Plan provide that the Authority will develop privacy and security policies and procedures and promote practices that enable the secure electronic exchange of health information in a manner that protects patient privacy.
-The Authority, with input from stakeholders, developed the following policies and procedures which have been updated in response to HIPAA/HITECH final omnibus rule, as well as Texas Senate Bills 1609 and 1610, to serve as HIE privacy and security guidance for organizations supporting HIE in Texas.
+The Authority, with input from stakeholders, developed the following policies and procedures which have been updated in response to recent updates to state and federal medical privacy and security law.

 - The Authority Model Privacy Policies Procedures